-In this post, I’ll provide you with tips to create an effective CRM strategy that will not only help you avoid all of these challenges but also maximize conversions.
+In this post, we’ll provide you with tips to create an effective CRM strategy that will not only help you avoid common pitfalls but will also maximize your conversions.

 Start with a Vision